Suzu-chan1990/henkan-wordpress-plugin/README.md

-Henkan is a professional, lightweight image optimization plugin that converts images to WebP and AVIF.

 == Description ==

 Henkan is a professional, lightweight image optimization plugin for WordPress.
 It automatically converts your images to modern formats (**WebP** and **AVIF**) to improve page load speeds and Core Web Vitals scores.